Our Approach to Funding:

 We’re not trying to scale.
 We’re trying to steward.

-Let’s cultivate something generational and eternal—together.
+Let’s cultivate something lasting—together.